Psittacosis is an infection that is passed to humans from birds. It may cause a variety of flu-like symptoms.

 Your body fluids may be tested.
 This can be done with blood tests.

-Images may be taken of your body structures.
+Images may be taken of your bodily structures.
 This can be done with a chest x-ray.

 Psittacosis is treated with antibiotics.

 Some infections can cause severe breathing problems that will require hospitalization.
 Oxygen will be given to help your breathing.
 IV antibiotics will also be given to help speed medication throughout the body.

 Animal contact compendium 2017.
 National Association of State Public Health Veterinarians website.
 Available at: http://www.nasphv.org/Documents/AnimalContactCompendium2017.pdf.
 Accessed December 11, 2017.

 Eidson M. Psittacosis/avian chlamydiosis.
 J Am Vet Med Assoc.
 2002;221(12):1710-1712.